trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/level_smoothers.rst

         3 levels with 100 Jacobi sweeps (:math:`\omega=0.9`)

-One has even more fine-grained control over pre- and post-smoothing:
+One has even more fine-grained control over pre- and post-smoothing as shown in the following example, where we use different damping parameters for pre- and post-smoothing (and a direct solver on the coarse grid):

 .. literalinclude:: ../../../test/tutorial/s1_easy_jacobi2.xml
   :language: xml